Aru-14/Aru-14/README.md

 ## Hi there 👋, I'm Arunima Paunikar!

-### 🌟 About Me
+🌟 About Me
-- 🎓 **2nd-year B.Tech undergraduate specializing in Artificial Intelligence and Machine Learning.**
+🎓 2nd-year B.Tech undergraduate specializing in Artificial Intelligence and Machine Learning.

+💻 Full-stack developer with strong foundations in DSA.

-- 💻 I'm a Competitive Programmer and learning Full Stack Development in MERN.
+💻 I'm a Competitive Programmer and learning Full Stack Development in MERN.

-- 🤖 Aspiring **Software Development Engineer (SDE)** aiming to build scalable and impactful solutions.
+🤖 Aspiring Software Development Engineer (SDE) aiming to build scalable and impactful solutions.
 ---

 ### ⚡ Skills & Technologies